XVimProject/XVim/Documents/Users/FeatureList.md

 ---------|-----
   :w     |
   :wq    |
-  :run   | This is XVim original command to invoce XCodes 'run' command :make  | This is XVim original command to invoce XCodes 'build' command
+  :run   | This is XVim original command to invoke XCodes 'run' command :make  | This is XVim original command to invoke XCodes 'build' command

 ## Options